2BitWizard/GB_Mini_Camera/README.md

 ![](/Connector.png)

 Please follow the [building instructions](/build.pdf) for PCB ordering options.
-Use [JLCPCB](https://passport.jlcpcb.com/) for ordering.
+Use [JLCPCB](https://passport.jlcpcb.com/) for ordering if you live in Europe.
 They offer VAT compliant services for European customers and very cheap shipping options.

 ## Component location and orientation on PCB (short version)